nuncard/tfadm-resources/aws/README.md

 A set of ready-for-use [tfadm](https://github.com/nuncard/tfadm) resources for generating and modifying [terraform code](https://developer.hashicorp.com/terraform) to manage AWS services.

-[Amazon Web Services (AWS)](https://aws.amazon.com/) is a subsidiary of [Amazon](https://www.aboutamazon.com/) that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.

 ## Dependencies

 - [tfadm-resources-code](../README.md)